bowingman/car-rental-system-dotnetcore/README.md

 This repository is an implementation of the previous [car rental system](https://github.com/diego-cc/car-rental-system/tree/mysql "Car Rental System") that I developed for an assignment at North Metropolitan TAFE, with a backend API server written in [ASP.NET Core 3.1](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1 "ASP.NET Core 3.1").

-This version does not yet provide all of the functionalities of the previous one.
+~~This version does not yet provide all of the functionalities of the previous one.~~ Now it does!

 ## Requirements